Israel–Spain relations

 Israel and Spain have maintained diplomatic ties since 1986.
 Israel has an embassy in Madrid.
 Spain has an embassy in Tel Aviv, and an honorary consulate in Haifa.
 There is also a General Consulate in Jerusalem, which serves as a diplomatic mission to the city of Jerusalem (including both West and East Jerusalem), Gaza and the territories of the West Bank.
 In addition to both countries being member states of the United Nations, both countries are members of the Union for the Mediterranean.

+Relations deteriorated significantly during the Gaza war that began in October 2023, particularly amid Spain’s criticism of Israel’s military campaign in the Gaza Strip and growing diplomatic disputes between the two governments.
+The Spanish government, led by Prime Minister Pedro Sánchez, was among the most outspoken European critics of Israel’s conduct in the war and called for a ceasefire and expanded humanitarian access to Gaza.
+Tensions further escalated as Spain joined Ireland and Norway in recognizing the State of Palestine in 2024, prompting diplomatic protests from Israel.